Amlyze/api-integration-documentation/Rest/customer/INDIVIDUAL/INDIVIDUAL_FIelds.md

 			<td > String </td>
 			<td > false </td>
 			<td > 123456789 </td>
-			<td> National code or national identification number of individual or organization.
+			<td> National code or national identification number of individual.
 If a country does not issue national code, any other unique identifier can be used </td>
 	</tr>
 	<tr>
 			<td > <b> regionOfActivityDescription </td>